LianaIs/Dana_Engineering_Project/README.md

 #### Sona Asatryan
 #### Haykuhi Danielyan

 ###  Implementation of a multi-class classification (Decision Tree) by #PySpark #Mllib on preprocessed credit applications dataset.
-D
 ### Deployed the results in #databricks using the advantages of cluster computing.
 Nice experience:)